regelneef/ForgeBackup/README.md

 * Perform manual backups using the /backup command.
 This command can be used by command blocks if you allow it in the config.
 * Basic permissions support to allow anyone or only ops to run backups manually.
 * ForgeBackup is only required to be downloaded on the server for SMP worlds.
 The same download is used for both the client (SSP) and the server.
+* Archival backups.
+These are long term backups which have their own folder and can optionally backup more than the regular backups do.
+These backups are for longer term storage if needed and are run daily, or on startup if one hasn't been run today yet, and a certain number of daily and weekly backups can be kept.
+Weekly backups are backups that were taken on Sunday.
+* Backups can be created in many different formats, including one based on the `git` application which enables incremental backups.
+Beware with this, you may not get as much benefit from file-based incremental backups as you may think initially, though worst case this will still only use as much space as the 'none' option.
 * Ability to store backups anywhere via the configuration file.
 * Automatically clean up old backups (disabled by default).
 * Disable certain dimensions from being backed up.
 Don't backup large dimensions that you don't need or want to.
 * Ability to totally configure what gets backed up.
 Backup mods, configuration and your world, or any other files or folders you may wish to.
-* Archival backups.
-These are long term backups which have their own folder and can optionally backup more than the regular backups do.
-These backups are for longer term storage if needed and are run daily, or on startup if one hasn't been run today yet, and a certain number of daily and weekly backups can be kept.
-Weekly backups are backups that were taken on Sunday.

 ## Compatibility: ##